 A small town with picturesque beaches, just next to the border with Israel.
 Here you can find fancy hotels (4-5 stars) at cheap prices.
 You can also find vacation resorts, casinos, and restaurants.
 If you love luxury, this area will be perfect for you.

-You will find a big variety of Bedouin camps, usually, they have a big main tent right in front of the sea, pillows, and mattress on which you can lay or relax, shesh-besh game boards and a restaurant where you can order authentic Bedouin tea or coffee and some traditional food.
+You will find a wide variety of Bedouin camps.
+Usually, they have a big main tent right in front of the sea, pillows, mattresses on which you can lay or relax, and shesh-besh game boards.
+They also have a restaurant where you can order authentic Bedouin tea or coffee and some traditional food.

-For sleeping, you usually get a ‘hoosha’ a simple hut made out of bamboo or clay, which include a bed and a mosquito net, the bathroom is shared and that’s basically it.
-Who needs more when the sparkling Red Sea is just a footstep from your door.
+For sleeping, you usually get a ‘hoosha’ a simple hut made out of bamboo or clay, which includes a bed and a mosquito net, the bathroom is shared and that’s it.
+Who needs more when the sparkling Red Sea is just a footstep from your door?

-At some point in the ride, you will slowly start to see sparky blue turquoise color lagoon picking at you behind the rocks, this first view will sure stay in your memory forever.
-Once you arrive you can pick from one of the few camps that are scattered along the coast, we went to a camp called ‘Moon Blue lagoon’ and paid about 275 EGP (15,6€;17,5$) for a night with breakfast.
+At some point in the ride, you will slowly start to see a sparky blue turquoise colour lagoon picking at you behind the rocks.
+This first view will surely stay in your memory forever.
+Once you arrive you can pick from one of the few camps that are scattered along the coast.
+We went to a camp called ‘Moon Blue Lagoon’ and paid about 275 EGP (15,6€;17,5$) for a night with breakfast.

 If you are into extreme sports, this place is perfect for it!
 The Blue Lagoon is famous for its kite surfing and you can get a course for 3 – 4 days (equipment is included) for around 6200 EGP (350€;390$) – bargain for a discount to get a better price.

-The mix of desert, beaches, affordable prices and Bedouin culture makes Sinai very unique.
+The mix of desert, beaches, affordable prices and Bedouin culture makes Sinai unique.
 We can only say good things about this enchanting area.
-The breathtaking views, the warm hospitality of the Bedouin people, but what we love the most is the peacefull serenity you get while you are here.
+The breathtaking views, and the warm hospitality of the Bedouin people, but what we love the most is the peaceful serenity you get while you are here.